 2. Teenage tantrum.
 I am utterly convinced that I am the victim of other people’s self-centeredness and lack of care.
 Full of self-pity and always blame everyone else.
 Seek to control and get what I want through angry moods or pouty sulking.
-Withdraw and isolate: “people will feel my absence, they’ll know I’m upset” (passive aggressive manipulation).
+Withdraw and isolate: “People will feel my absence.
+They’ll know I’m upset…” (passive-aggressive manipulation).
 Act like the self-sacrificing-humble-martyr Jesus wants me to be and feign humility.
-Use (my impaired) reasoning to excuse my behavior and convince others I’m innocent, it’s the other persons fault.
+Use my (impaired) reasoning to excuse my behavior and convince others I’m innocent because it’s always the other persons fault.

 3. Take it to the Lord to get His perspective.
 Willingly lay aside pride, be vulnerable and honest before the Lord, ask:

 - Lord, how do You see this?

 - How do You see me in this?

 - Do I need to confess my own failure, or sin?

 - Do I need to forgive someone?

 - Does resentment or bitterness lurk in my heart?